magento/architecture/design-documents/checkout/alternative-checkout-flow.md

  - Should quote TTL be fixed or dynamically calculated in runtime?
  - Do we want to have only one `Add to Cart` entry-point for multiple product types?
  - Should shipping address be a part of the Cart?
 (No)
+ - Should we migrate to integer representation of amounts to avoid one-cent issues and support zero-decimal currencies out-of-box?
+ - Do we want to calculate all totals in both base and display currencies or just convert totals from base to display currency where it needed0?
+ - The current shopping cart contains actions which do not belong to it like shipping estimation, coupon and gift cards.

 ## Summary